moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 3. Term filter
 --------------
-As described in the "Usage & Settings" section of this file, you should to configure block_course_overview_campus according to your campus course of the year.
+As described in the "Usage & Settings" section of this file, you should configure block_course_overview_campus according to your campus course of the year.
 After that, block_course_overview_campus maps each course to a term by looking at the course's start date.
 This term is filled into the term filter.

 Moodle 2.4 Features